 Power BI Donut Chart is similar to Pie, which is useful for visualizing higher-level data.
-In this article, we show you how to Create a Donut Chart with an example.
+This article shows you how to Create a Donut Chart with an example.

 How to Create a Donut Chart in Power BI

 When you click on this under the Visualization section, it automatically creates a Donut Chart with dummy data.

 To add data to the Power BI Donut Chart, we have to add the required fields:

 - Legend: Drag and drop the column that you want to display as the legend.

 - Details: Drag and drop the Column on which you want to partition.

 - Values: Any Numeric value such as orders, sales amount, Total Sales, Customer count, etc.

 Let me drag and drop the Order Quantity from the Fields section to the Values field.

 From the above screenshot, you can see the Power BI Donut Chart of Order Quantity that is Sliced by Product Category.

 First, Drag and Drop the Order Quantity from the Fields section to Canvas.
 It automatically creates a Column.